Murphy Brothers Playground

 Murphy's Brother's Playground

-Located near the waterfront of Manhattan’s old Gas House District, this playground has been known by at least three different names over the course of its ninety-five year history.
-The City of New York originally acquired this land in 1857 and 1861, and the Department of Docks and Ferries filled and improved the western parcel in 1893.
-After an Act of the Legislature transferred the parcel to the Department of Parks in 1903, it was planted, fenced, and improved as a playground.
-During its early years, the site was known as the 17th Street Park.
+The City of New York acquired the land by 1861, and the Department of Docks and Ferries filled and improved it in 1893.
+In 1903, the parcel was transferred to the Department of Parks, and it was planted, fenced, and turned into a playground.
+During its early years, the site was known as East 17th Street Park.

-In 1985 new park signage saluted the achievements of the illustrious older brother, Charles.
-This Murphy attended local public schools until the age of fourteen and formed the Sylvan Social Club for boys.
+Charles Murphy attended local public schools until he was fourteen and formed the Sylvan Social Club for boys.
 After working at wire factories, in a shipyard, and on the Blue Line streetcars, Murphy opened his first saloon in 1878.
 Serving a bowl of soup and a beer for a nickel, his various saloons were social centers in the Gas House District.
 Murphy established himself as a friend and adviser of neighborhood workers and politicians, and he quickly rose as a popular and powerful political player in his own right.

-Having backed several candidates from Tammany Hall, Murphy was made election district captain for the Democratic organization.
+Having backed several candidates from Tammany Hall, Charles Murphy was made election district captain for the Democratic organization.
 He earned a series of appointments, including leader of the 18th Assembly District (1892) and Dock Commissioner (1898).
 Named to the Tammany Hall Triumvirate of Executive Committee Members in May 1902, Murphy became Tammany’s sole leader four months later.
-“Silent Charlie” brokered agreements between warring parties in his organization and helped numerous Tammany candidates win city, state, and national offices.
-Six years after his death in 1924, the Charles F. Murphy Memorial Flagpole was dedicated in Union Square.
+Known as “Silent Charlie”, he brokered agreements between warring parties in his organization and helped numerous Tammany candidates win city, state, and national offices.
+Six years after his death in 1924, the Charles F. Murphy Memorial Flagpole, also known as the Independence Flagstaff, was dedicated in Union Square.

 Check out your park's Vital Signs